Project Reports

 (a.k.a. citations)

-Using someone else's work and forgetting to cite it is plagiarism and the penalties are harsh.
+Using someone else's ideas or work and forgetting to cite it is plagiarism and the University penalties are significant.

-textbooks, research papers, datasheets, applications notes, web pages, past projects
+You, may for instance, have used: textbooks, research papers, datasheets, applications notes, web pages and past projects.

-For materials obtained on the web, provide full URLs to the document.
-In case hyperlinks don't don't get translated to the PDF, spell out the URLs.
-Sometimes a URL to the parent page is useful.
+When referencing materials obtained on the web, provide author (e.g. company), date read and full URLs to the document.
+Create "clickable links", but, in case hyperlinks don't get translated to the PDF, spell out the URLs.
+Usually a URL to the parent page is useful.

 Appendices